Ellen Stager: Country residences

+Travel

+Lord and Lady Arthur Butler arrived with their daughter Evelyn in New York on 6 April 1892.

+In 1904 Ellen, along with Arthur and their elder son George, were present when Lord and Lady Ormonde hosted King Edward VII and Queen Alexandra at Kilkenny Castle.

+In 1910 Ellen and Arthur visited Lady Arthur's sister Louisa Gorton in Wheaton, Illinois.
+She also visited New York in November 1912, accompanied by her younger daughter Rachel.

+In March 1926, Lord and Lady Ormonde, and their daughter Lady Rachel Egerton, sailed from London aboard the RMS Mooltan for Gibraltar, returning aboard the RMS Otranto (1925) in April 1926.

+In February 1932, Lord and Lady Ormonde, accompanied by Lady Ormonde's maid Miss M.E.
+Chubb [Minnie Eva Chubb], departed London aboard the HMS Orford for Port Said, Egypt.
+They returned to London aboard the SS Oronsay in March 1932.

 Marchioness of Ormonde

-Lord Arthur succeed to the Marquessate of Ormonde upon the death of his older brother James Butler, 3rd Marquess of Ormonde in 1919.
+Lord Arthur succeeded to the Marquessate of Ormonde upon the death of his older brother James Butler, 3rd Marquess of Ormonde in 1919.
 As per the will of the Third Marquess, Ellen and Arthur's son George Butler, 5th Marquess of Ormonde inherited the bulk of the family estates in order to avoid double taxation, with an annual charge of £3,000 on the Ormonde Estates was made in favor of Arthur.

 The decision to bypass Arthur as the beneficiary of the family estates seems to have been at the bequest of Arthur himself.
 Records survive of a letter written by the Fourth Marquess to Arthur's son George Butler dated 27 June 1916 outlining changes to his will which "your father has asked me to alter" which postponed Lord Arthur's use of the Ormonde Estate in favor of George, George's sons (at the time George's wife Sybil was pregnant with their only son, Anthony Butler) and George's brother Arthur and his male issue.
 Within the letter Lord Ormonde outlined several requests pertaining to family property, including that:

-(1) George not make any alteration of the family seat, Kilkenny Castle, and shooting lodge, Ballyknockane Lodge, without consulting and obtaining the approval of Arthur;